 Top 5 Reasons to Learn Chinese

-1. Chinese is the most widely spoken language in the world
+1. Chinese has more native speakers than any language in the world

 With over 1 billion speakers, you are guaranteed to meet native Chinese speakers all over the world.
 Every interaction we have is an opportunity to make new connections and experience a new culture firsthand.
 Chinese people in general are exceptionally warm and welcoming and they will definitely appreciate your efforts to learn their language!